 The City of Mukilteo is looking at a range of improvements on 5th Street from Lincoln Avenue to the Everett city limit, which will benefit people walking, biking, driving, and using public transit in Old Town Mukilteo.
-With the aid and input of the community, the project will begin with identifying preferred options along the corridor to provide safe and comfortable solutions for people traveling along 5th Street.
-Design based on the preferred options is expected to be completed by Summer 2022.
+The project has completed the conceptual planning efforts, early engagement efforts and will be completing final design in the summer of 2022.

 The project purpose is to;

 1) Support active transportation such as walking and biking, and improve connections to businesses in Mukilteo;

 2) Enhance and/or complement the character of the Old Town neighborhood;

 3) Provide low-impact development (LID) water quality features that protect water quality and manage stormwater runoff.

 This project builds off past City planning efforts and community requests for traffic calming and accessibility investments for a wide range of users along 5th Street.
 The proposed investments will improve pedestrian and biking access, calm traffic and meet the project goals.

 - Calm traffic traveling on 5th Street through reduced lane widths, intersection treatments, improved illumination, and lane “meandering.”

 - Have no impact to most existing private fences and retaining walls constructed within the public Right of Way.